Cave people spiced things up by going ginger

 L’Oreal makes women worth it

 Although the famous advertising tagline would not come until decades later, Eugene Schueller, the founder of L’Oreal created the first commercial hair dye in 1907.
 It wasn’t until 1973 when Ilon Specht, a 23-year-old copywriter at ad agency McCann Erickson, came up with the phrase “Because I’m Worth It” for L’Oreal‘s new hair color campaign.

 The U.S. Government gives up

 Beginning in 1969, Americans were no longer asked to provide their hair color on their passports because hair coloring had become so common, rendering the question (and answer) more confusing than clarifying.

 Celebs cashed in

 Although actress Jean Harlow is credited with igniting the platinum blonde trend in the 1930s, thanks to her role in the Howard Hughes movie bearing that same name, it wasn’t until the 1980s that hair color brands began to hire (and pay) actresses to be spokesmodels for their color collections.
-This tradition has continued for the ensuing forty decades and has included notable names such as Heather Locklear, Linda Evans, Cybil Shepherd, Jennifer Lopez, Katy Perry, Beyoncé, and Emma Stone.
+This tradition has continued for the ensuing forty years and has included notable names such as Heather Locklear, Linda Evans, Cybil Shepherd, Jennifer Lopez, Katy Perry, Beyoncé, and Emma Stone.

 The advertising tagline “Does she or doesn’t she?” seems dated today given that, over the last decade, women have increasingly opted to take their hair in daring, not-found-in-nature directions.
 A few examples: pastel pink, bold teal, grey or silver (at 20-something), or deliberate, defiant rooty-ness.
 Natural is no longer, necessarily, the goal.
 And we’re all for the bold form of expression.